mplavcan/ForestParkSchoolWALL/documentation/Concept.md

 Board Design
 ============

+Board concept was created by [Travis Feldman](http://travisfeldman.org) in June 2014

 The board consists of an artistic map of the state of Oregon, laid out using hexagons:

 ![Board front showing hexes](/pictures/Board_Hexes.jpg)